Butterfly Information

 While much of our natural landscape exists in public spaces like parks and reserves, riparian areas, wetlands, in mangroves lining the Brisbane River or our city's coastline, a significant part of Brisbane's biodiversity can be found on private properties.
 Even a small backyard or a balcony can contribute, especially if native plants are considered.

 All local catchment and bush care groups work to create and enhance, to build connectivity to allow for wildlife movement, and to conserve our biodiversity.
-They engage Brisbamne's community and endeavour to make understood the value of native vegetation and how precious our natural assets are.
+They engage Brisbane's community and endeavour to make understood the value of native vegetation and how precious our natural assets are.
 Monitoring native species is part of rehabilitation activities and beneficial to overall efforts.

 Around 160 different butterfly species have been recorded in the Brisbane area.
 They have the potential to be indicators of environmental health, not least thanks to their close relationship with plants.